manuelscurti/manuelscurti.github.io/about.md

 layout: page
 ---
 # About Me

 Ciao!
 I am a Computer Engineer from Italy.
-My interests lie in Deep Learning and Software Architectures.
+My interests lie in Software modelling, Large-scale distributed systems, Product development.
 I enjoy travelling, surfing, playing team sports and implementing ideas, for which I give my best through a compiler.

 The idea behind this personal homepage is to share my current learning progresses (no real time) together with my thoughs and experiences around implementations and ideas.